Facebook and Twitter too late for China's Internet

-Years of isolated growth means China's sophisticated social media companies, including Tencent Holdings, Sina Inc and Renren Inc, won't be too worried if Facebook and Twitter prise open the door to China's 591 million Internet users, the world's biggest online population.
+Years of isolated growth means China's sophisticated social media companies, including Tencent Holdings (0700.HK), Sina Inc (SINA.O) and Renren Inc (RENN.N), won't be too worried if Facebook and Twitter prise open the door to China's 591 million Internet users, the world's biggest online population.

 Access to Facebook and Twitter has been blocked in China since 2009, but will be lifted by the government in the Shanghai Free Trade Zone (FTZ) which is due to launch this weekend, the South China Morning Post reported on Tuesday - a move that has been popularly dubbed the "Internet Concession".